Access your Pro+ Content below.

-This article is part of the November 2010, Vol. 7 issue of Five things to do before virtualizing Exchange Server 2010
+This article is part of the Exchange Insider issue of November 2010, Vol. 7

 Virtualizing Exchange 2010 servers is a smart move, and the steps involved are fairly simple.
 The actual virtualization process begins long before you create a VM.